Mie resonances in optical trapping: Their role in kinematics and back-action: Results and Discussion

 The reduction of recoil was considered under idealized conditions, assuming zero absorption.
 However, in real experiments, one must account for the heating of the trapping object in experimental setups (see, e.g.,~\cite{Millen2014}).
 As pointed out in Sec.~4.1 and 4.5 in~\cite{Boyd2020} and~\cite{Devi2023}, the amount of the incident power and the rise of temperature of the trapped object both affect the refractive index of the sphere's material.
 The effective refractive index $n_{\rm eff}$ with the neglected nonlinear refractive index component can be written in the following form

 where $\frac{\dd n }{\dd T}$ is the thermo-optic coefficient and $\Delta T$ is the temperature variation.
 Such dependence on the temperature assumes altering the conditional radius to obtain the required directivity maxima approaching the Kerker condition.
 This point means that the choice of the radius of the trapped nanoparticles sample allows for some preliminary corrections in the choice of radii in practice.
 In the case of silicon, we estimate the thermo-optic coefficient comparing refractive indexes obtained for 300~{K} and 500~{K} (see~\cite{Franta2017, Polyanskiy2024}) and found it to be $(\dd n /\dd T)_{_{\lambda@1064{\rm nm}}} \approx 2.3\cdot 10^{-4}+i\,3.4\cdot 10^{-6}~[\rm K^{-1}]$.
 The calculations of Eq.~\eqref{eq:CosMean} with this correction coefficient suggest that a silicon nanoparticle illuminated with linearly polarized light and heated up to 1000~{K} shifts the corresponding radius of expected maximal directivity from $\approx130$~{nm} to $125$~{nm}.
-On the other hand, the estimations of the scattering rate show that the assumption that $Q_{\rm sc}/Q_{\rm ext}\approx 1$ made in Sec.~\ref{sec:Methods} is expected to hold for the silicon at room conditions, to which we obtain $Q_{\rm sc}/Q_{\rm ext}\approx 0.999$, weakens for heated material resulting in $Q_{\rm sc}/Q_{\rm ext}\approx 0.986$ at $R=125~{\rm nm}$ that only would facilitate further heating.
+On the other hand, the estimations of the scattering rate show that the assumption that $\sigma_{\rm sc}/\sigma_{\rm ext}\approx 1$ made in Sec.~\ref{sec:Methods} is expected to hold for the silicon at room conditions, to which we obtain $\sigma_{\rm sc}/\sigma_{\rm ext}\approx 0.999$, weakens for heated material resulting in $\sigma_{\rm sc}/\sigma_{\rm ext}\approx 0.986$ at $R=125~{\rm nm}$ that only would facilitate further heating.
 These estimations lead to the fact that minimizing the back-action effect might not be easily realized for the optical trapping experiments.
 However, it can still be applicable for the experiments utilizing the so-called \emph{dark potentials} (see, e.g.,~\cite{Bonvin2024, Dago2024}), where the incident light power can be drastically reduced for only detection needs excluding trapping.
+At the same time, we acknowledge that our model neglects modifications of the scattering fields caused by absorption heating, which would require a comprehensive and fully dynamical treatment of the refractive index.
+To partially account for absorption, we retain the factor $\sigma_{\rm sc}/\sigma_{\rm ext}$ in Eq.~(8), which probabilistically includes the fraction of scattered photons.
+While the static approximation we follow remains valid even for refractive indices with a significant imaginary part, absorption heating and the resulting dynamical changes of the refractive index lie beyond the present scope of this work.